Kürnbach: Condominium

 The homeland poet Samuel Friedrich Sauter referred to Kürnbach as "... this market town of two states, divided into Hesse and Baden…".
 Thus the condominium Kürnbach offers a constitutional rarity.
-It belonged to two-thirds of the county Hesse and one-third to the Duchy of Württemberg and from 1810 to the Grand Duchy of Baden.
-The village was divided into 2 states but had no border.
-The nationality was assigned to each inhabited houses, which means that the Citizenship changed with the purchase of a particular house.
+Two-thirds of the town belonged to the county Hesse and one-third to the Duchy of Württemberg (and from 1810 to the Grand Duchy of Baden).
+The village was divided into two states but had no border.
+Nationality was assigned based on specific inhabited houses, which means that a resident's citizenship could change with the purchase of a particular house.

 Around 1300, two-thirds of Kürnbach became a fief of the Counts of Katzenlnbogen.
 Engelhard von Liebenstein pledged the other part of the village to the Duchy of Württemberg in 1320.
 In 1479, the Counts of Katzenlnbogen were inherited by the Landgraves of Hesse.
-Kürnbach now belonged to two-thirds of the county Hesse and one-third to the Duchy of Württemberg and thus formed a condominium.
+Kürnbach now belonged two-thirds to the county Hesse and one-third to the Duchy of Württemberg, forming a condominium.
 Individual cultivated land was assigned to one of the two dominions but could change these as well.
-Therefore, there were three different administrations, pertaining respectively to Hesse, Württemberg (later Baden) and the condominium.
+Therefore, there were three different administrations, pertaining respectively to Hesse, Württemberg (later Baden) and the condominium as a whole.

-After the division of land, the Hessian proportion came to the county Hesse-Darmstadt.
-With the peace of Schönbrunn the Württemberg proportion came to the Grand Duchy of Baden.
+After the fractional division of land, the Hessian proportion came to the county Hesse-Darmstadt.
+With the peace of Schönbrunn, the Württemberg proportion came to the Grand Duchy of Baden.
 Kürnbach formed an enclave in Baden state territory and bordered the rest of the Kingdom of Württemberg.
 In 1835, a separate municipal code was issued.
-There were two mayors elected for a six-year term and each mayor chairing the council for three years.
-Each mayor ran his own registry office.
+There were two mayors elected for a six-year term, and each mayor chaired the council for three years and ran his own registry office.

-Three municipal calculations had to be conducted: one Baden, one Hessian and one condominium with two different financial years on two different legal bases.
-The residents of Kürnbach profited from this because they paid less than "true" Badeners or Hesse.
-In addition, Hesse has consistently resisted during the 19th century cede his rights in Kürnbach to Baden.
-After the founding of the Reich in 1871 and the subsequent legal unification but the constitutional construct Kürnbach appeared more abstruse and the privileges of the "tax haven" were hardly to be represented against the other citizen.
-Despite the Kürnbacher's resistance, a state treaty between the two states was concluded on May 11, 1903 in Heidelberg.
-Kürnbach thus belonged to the Grand Duchy of Baden from 1 January 1905.
+Three municipal calculations had to be conducted: one Baden, one Hessian and one for the condominium, with two different financial years on two different legal bases.
+The residents of Kürnbach profited from this, because they paid less than "true" Badeners or Hesse.
+In addition, during the 19th century, Hesse consistently resisted ceding rights in Kürnbach to Baden.

+After the founding of the Reich in 1871 and the subsequent legal unification, the constitutional construct Kürnbach in fact appeared more abstruse and the privileges of the "tax haven" were reduced.
+Despite Kürnbachers' resistance, a state treaty between the two states was concluded on May 11, 1903, in Heidelberg.
+It was determined that Kürnbach would belong to the Grand Duchy of Baden from 1 January 1905.
 In exchange, the Grand Duchy of Hesse received the enclave Michelbuch and almost 300 ha of Baden forest near Heddesbach.

 Emigration to America

-In the middle of the 19th century, the rate of poverty was particularly high.
-In addition to bad harvest, there were many wine-losing years, which led to a wave of emigration to America.
-Next to economic reasons there were also political.
+In the middle of the 19th century, the poverty rate was particularly high.
+In addition to poor harvests, there were many wine-losing years, which led to a wave of emigration to America.

 The most famous Kürnbacher was John Adam Treutlen, who later became governor of Georgia.
-Other well-known emigrants are for example Blickensdörfer, Pfeiffer, has, Krämer and Weisert.
+Other well-known emigrants are Blickensdörfer, Pfeiffer, Krämer and Weisert.